Rietveld Schröder House: Legacy

-Only few years after construction of this building Polish architect Stanisław Brukalski built his own house in Warsaw in 1929 likely inspired by Rietveld Schröderhuis which he visited.
-His Polish example of modern house was awarded bronze medal in Paris expo in 1937.
+Only a few years after construction of this building Polish architect Stanisław Brukalski built his own house in Warsaw in 1929 likely inspired by Rietveld Schröderhuis which he visited.
+His Polish example of modern house was awarded bronze medal at the Paris expo in 1937.

-Commemorations

 The house was honored in two euro coins issued by the Royal Dutch Mint in 2013.